 Even though most women are aware of this fact, many underestimate the extent of the decline in fertility with age.
 Some women think that because they are in good health and take care of their body, they are not as susceptible to the effects of age on fertility.
 Perhaps that’s due to maternal optimism.
 But on a practical note, such a misconception can make it harder to conceive later in life.
-It is estimated that a woman aged 25 or younger takes two to three months to get pregnant, whereas it takes a woman aged 35 or older six months.
+It is estimated that a woman aged 25 or younger take two to three months to get pregnant, whereas it takes a woman aged 35 or older six months.
 This is also born out in women having artificial insemination, with a 25-year-old or younger having an 11 percent monthly chance of pregnancy while a woman 35 or older has only a 6.5 percent chance.
 There are several reasons for this decline in fertility.

 - It’s not only the woman that ages, but her eggs as well.
 Women are born with a finite number of eggs, and no new eggs are produced as the woman gets older.
 The best quality eggs are released when the woman is younger.

 - As eggs age, the chance of abnormal division and/or abnormal fertilization increases.
-It’s fortunate that most abnormally fertilized eggs do not survive, because those that do can cause miscarriage and genetically abnormal babies.
+It’s fortunate that most abnormally fertilized eggs do not survive because those that do can cause miscarriage and genetically abnormal babies.